-The Group's trade receivables that are past due at the reporting date but not impaired relate mainly to customers who have never defaulted on payment but are slow paymasters, hence, periodically monitored.
+The Group's trade receivables that are past due at the reporting date but not impaired relate mainly to customers who are slow paymasters, hence, periodically monitored.

-The Group's trade receivables of RM1,541,119 (2018: RM1,467,585) were individually impaired.
-The individually impaired receivables mainly relate to customers, which are facing difficulties in cash flows.
-As at the end of the reporting date, the impairment losses for these receivables is RM1,541,119 (2018: RM1,467,585).
+The Group's trade receivables of RM1,723,158 (2021: RM1,474,766) were individually impaired.
+The individually impaired receivables mainly relate to customers which are facing difficulties in cash flows.
+As at the end of the reporting date, the impairment losses for these receivables is RM1,723,158 (2021: RM1,474,766).